On this page

 Working temporarily in the Netherlands with a EU diploma

 You must re-register in the BIG register every 5 years to prove you still meet the requirements for your profession.
-To do so, you must meet the work experience and education requirements.
+To do so, you must meet the work experience or education requirements.
 The criteria are different for each profession (in Dutch).
-If you do not re-register, your name is removed and you are no longer allowed to carry out your profession.
+If you do not re-register or you re-register too late, you will be deregistered and you are no longer allowed to carry out your profession.